Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: Preliminaries

-\iflong In this paper, we investigate the parameterized complexity of various problems whose input comprises of a graph $G$ and an integer $k$.
-A problem is \emph{fixed-parameter tractable} if it can be solved in $f(k) \cdot n^{\Oh(1)}$ time where $n := |V(G)|$ and $f$ is some computable function.
-Instances $(G, k)$ and $(G', k')$ are \emph{equivalent} if $(G, k)$ is a Yes-instance if and only if $(G', k')$ is a Yes-instance.
-A \emph{kernelization algorithm} is a polynomial-time algorithm which transforms an instance $(G, k)$ into an equivalent instance $(G', k')$ such that $|V(G')| + k' \le g(k)$, where $g$ is some computable function.
-It is well-known that a problem is fixed-parameter tractable if and only if it admits a kernelization algorithm. \else For the relevant definitions of parameterized complexity such as fixed-parameter tractability, W-hardness, and kernelization we refer to the standard monographs~\cite{CFK+15,DF13}. \fi Our kernelization algorithms consist of a sequence of \emph{reduction rules}.
-Given an instance $(G, k)$, a reduction rule computes an instance $(G', k')$.
+In this paper, we investigate the parameterized complexity of various problems whose input comprises a graph~$G$ and an integer~$k$.
+A problem is \emph{fixed-parameter tractable} if it can be solved in $f(k) \cdot n^{\Oh(1)}$ time where $n := |V(G)|$ and $f$~is some computable function.
+Two instances $(G, k)$ and $(G', k')$ are \emph{equivalent} if $(G, k)$ is a Yes-instance if and only if $(G', k')$ is a Yes-instance.
+A \emph{kernelization algorithm} is a polynomial-time algorithm which transforms an instance~$(G, k)$ into an equivalent instance $(G', k')$ such that $|V(G')| + k' \le g(k)$, where $g$ is some computable function.
+It is well-known that a problem is fixed-parameter tractable if and only if it admits a kernelization algorithm.

+Our kernelization algorithms consist of a sequence of \emph{reduction rules}.
+Given an instance~$(G, k)$, a reduction rule computes an instance~$(G', k')$.
 We will develop kernelization algorithms for $c$-closed graphs.
-For our purposes, we say that a reduction rule is \emph{correct} if the input instance $(G, k)$ for a $c$-closed graph $G$ is equivalent to the resulting instance $(G', k')$ and $G'$~is also $c$-closed. \iflong For more information on parameterized complexity, we refer to the standard monographs~\cite{CFK+15,DF13}. \fi We will make use of the following observations throughout this work. \begin{observation} If~$G$ is~$c$-closed, then~$G - v$ is also~$c$-closed for any~$v \in V(G)$. \end{observation}
+For our purposes, we say that a reduction rule is \emph{correct} if the input instance $(G, k)$ for a $c$-closed graph $G$ is equivalent to the resulting instance $(G', k')$ and $G'$~is also $c$-closed.
+For more information on parameterized complexity, we refer to the standard monographs~\cite{CFK+15,DF13}.

+We will make use of the following observations throughout this work. \begin{observation} If~$G$ is~$c$-closed, then~$G - v$ is also~$c$-closed for any~$v \in V(G)$. \end{observation}

 \begin{observation} Let~$C$ be a maximal clique in a~$c$-closed graph~$G$.
 Then~$|C \cap N(v)| < c$ for every~$v \in V(G) \setminus C$. \end{observation}